 Protect – Keep anti-virus software up to date in order to minimise the risk from viruses.
 You should also password protect any device on which you store customer data, as well as encrypting the data.
 Doing so will make it much hard for someone to compromise your data, even if they are in physical possession of the device.
 You also need to be extremely cautious when using unsecured public Wi-Fi.
 If Wi-Fi is not secure, that means any data transmitted across it can be intercepted.
 So never send sensitive data relating to you, your business or your customers across an unsecure network.

 If you do need to send sensitive data via an unsecured public network, then make sure you use a VPN.
 You can get details on how to set one up here.

 Back up – It’s vital to do everything you can to avoid data loss in the first place, but it can and does happen.
 Data loss on its own is bad enough, but if you haven’t got a backup of the data you’ve lost then that’s a disaster.
-Use a service like Cloud Backup to make sure you can recover business-critical data should you lose it.
 You should also make sure that your insurance policy covers your work equipment for loss, theft and accidental damage otherwise you could be left out of pocket if something goes wrong.

 Anything else?
 If you’re an experience remote worker, we’d love to hear what’s in your essential tool kit for maximising productivity.
 Please share your top tools with us in a comment.